 “The National Rifle Association has been in support of workable, enforceable gun control legislation since its very inception in 1871.”

-~ NRA CEO Gen. Franklin L. Orth
+— NRA Executive Vice President Franklin L. Orth

-Like Orth, the USRA had an issue with the Second amendment.
-The NRA² was very busy from about 1918 and into the late 1920’s crafting ways to “Infringe” the manner in which arms were to be born by Americans.
-The NRA² led many efforts in several states to require concealed weapon licensing; a new idea in America or was it a business model?
+Like Orth, the USRA had an issue with the Second Amendment.
+The NRA² was very busy from about 1918 and into the late 1920’s crafting ways to infringe in the manner in which arms were born by Americans.
+The NRA² led many efforts in several states to require concealed weapon licensing, a new idea in America at the time.

 ²License (li·cense): 1: Permission to act.
 2: A permission granted by competent authority [that’s hilarious] to engage in an activity or occupation otherwise unlawful.
 3: A permit from an authority to own or use something

-Initially passed in over 9 states, this pretended legislation quickly spread throughout the several states like an STD.
-Today in America, there are only a handful of states which have reversed the piss-poor litigious initiatives blessed by the NRA and reinstated constitutional carry (permit-less carry).
+Initially passed in nine states, this legislation quickly spread throughout the several states like an STD.
+Today in America, there are only a handful of states which have reversed the litigious initiatives blessed by the NRA and have reinstated constitutional carry (permit-less carry).

 Have you ever asked yourself why the NRA pushes so hard for concealed carry permits?
-I am not talking reciprocity, I am talking about why they want Americans to obtain government permission to exercise a constitutional right?
+I’m not talking reciprocity, I am talking about why they want Americans to obtain government permission to exercise a constitutional right?

-In my research, I found that most states, by law, only accept training classes conducted by certified NRA instructors!
-You would think military, police, gunsmiths, and others highly skilled in the manipulation of firearms could conduct a state recognized course and train people to carry a gun.
-NOPE!
-In most states, only an NRA instructor can certify gun owners to carry a firearm concealed.
-Note: Some states now accept LEO and military training in lieu of an NRA class to obtain unconstitutional permission to carry.
+In my research, I found that most states, by law, only accept training classes conducted by certified NRA instructors.
+You would think military, police, gunsmiths, and others highly skilled in the use of firearms could conduct a state-recognized course and train people to carry a gun.
+Nope.
+In most states, only NRA certified instructors can administer the training gun owners are required to have in order to carry a concealed firearm.

 “I have never believed in the practice of carrying weapons.
 I do not believe in the general promiscuous toting of guns.
 I think it should be sharply restricted and only under licenses.”